craigahobbs/bare-script/static/language/README.md

 ~~~

+#### Special Variables

+CalcScript has the following special variables: "null", "false", and "true".
+Special variables
+cannot be overridden.

 ### Function Call Expressions

 Function calls are specified as the function name followed by an open parenthesis, the function